-The warping paths determined from V observations can be applied to other solar wind parameters, allowing a full set of input conditions for magnetohydrodynamic models (e.g. Zieger & Hansen 2008; Tao et al. 2005).
-(Note that it would not be desirable to determine and apply different warp paths for different solar-wind parameters, as this result in unphysical solutions.
-E.g. potentially moving a period of southward heliospheric magnetic field from a region of fast to slow solar wind.)
+The warping paths determined from V observations can be applied to other solar-wind parameters, allowing a full set of input conditions for MHD models (e.g. Tao et al. 2005; Zieger & Hansen 2008).
+(Note that it would not be desirable to determine and apply different warp paths for different solar-wind parameters, as this would result in unphysical solutions, For example, potentially moving a period of the southward heliospheric magnetic field from a fast to slow solar-wind region.)
 We also note that it is possible to determine a single set of warp paths from the matching of multiple time series.
-Thus, it is possible to find a single set of warp paths that provide the best match to multiple solar wind parameters, such as speed, magnetic field polarity and density.
-This will be beneficial if the DTW method is under constrained by insufficient common "anchor points" within a single parameter time series.
+Thus, it is possible to find a single set of warp paths that provide the best match to multiple solar-wind parameters, such as speed, magnetic field polarity, and density.
+This will be beneficial if the DTW method is underconstrained by insufficient common 'anchor points' within a single parameter time series.
 For the synthetic time series considered in this study, this was not an issue.
 Unambiguous testing of the method with real solar-wind observations is difficult as the true state is not known.
-However, in the final paper in the series we will determine the robustness of the warp paths as new information is provided.
-For real solar wind observations, determining the most accurate warping paths may require pre-processing of the data, such as smoothing high-frequency 'noise'.
+However, in the final paper in the series, we will determine the robustness of the warp paths as new information is provided.
+For real solarwind observations, determining the most accurate warping paths may require pre-processing of the data, such as smoothing highfrequency 'noise'.
 This will also be investigated.